Coastal Water Suppliers Association

 Save the date!
 Our Annual Conference, AGM, Trade Show and Operator Courses is scheduled for April 9-10, 2018 at the Coast Bastion Hotel in Nanaimo.

 Monday April 9th will be our Administrative Workshop, AGM, and Trade Show.
-More information on the speakers will be available soon.
+Speakers include:

 It’s Not Just Math: How Water Rates Drive Policy and Shape Your Community’s Future

 Kirk Stinchcombe, MES, MBA, PMP – ECONICS

 Setting water rates is challenging, but it’s not just a mathematical problem.
 When we increase rates or make changes to the rate structure itself, we implicitly move a cluster of different policy drivers.
 These decisions shape how our water systems perform, and ultimately what our communities will be like in the future.
 Key drivers include:

 This presentation will share ideas about how to use water rates to drive your community’s policy goals.
 Along the way, it will provide some really useful tips and links to resources that will make the whole rate setting process less work and less of a hassle.

 Improvement District Funding and Governance: The Time to Engage is Now

 Meghan McKee, Water Quality Specialist, North Salt Spring Waterworks District